-The International and Area Studies (IAS) concentration in European studies focuses on the new Europe and its historical and cultural contexts, attempting to understand the European contribution to world politics and cultural exchange.
+This concentration focuses on the new Europe and its historical and cultural contexts, attempting to understand the European contribution to world politics and cultural exchange.
 It involves the study of both traditional and new European cultural products (e.g., literature, film, visual art, electronic media) as well as of European institutions and contexts.
-This concentration will educate students interested in understanding Europe for its own sake as well as those interested in understanding how the continent connects with other parts of the world.
-The program is committed to interdisciplinary approaches, and students may take courses in the traditional language-and-literature disciplines as well as in anthropology, art history, economics, film, history, music, philosophy and political science.
+This concentration will educate students interested in understanding Europe for its own sake but also help them to discover the ways in which the continent connects with other parts of the world.
+The concentration is committed to interdisciplinary approaches, and students may take courses in the traditional language-and-literature disciplines as well as in anthropology, art history, economics, film, history, music, philosophy, and political science.

 The concentration defines the geography of modern Europe to include the Atlantic world as well as its Eurasian and Mediterranean neighbors.

 One semester of language must be completed before declaring the major.

 - Students must complete a minimum of 36 units in Global Studies, including at least three courses focused on a world area.

 - Students must complete at least 24 units at the 300 level or above, including courses across a minimum of three academic disciplines.

 - Students must complete at least 6 units at the 400 level, no more than 3 of which may be directed research or independent study.